Live in Japan (Simian Mobile Disco album)

-Live In Japan is a live album from Simian Mobile Disco.
-It was released on 7 July 2008 on Wichita Recordings and Hostess records in Japan.
+Live in Japan is a live album by English electronic music duo Simian Mobile Disco.
+It was released on 21 May 2008, on Wichita Recordings and Hostess Records in Japan.

-Although the album is made one only track, the track listing given inside the CD case shows only Simian Mobile Disco tracks, except for Ladyflash which was originally composed by The Go!
+Although the album is made one only track, the track listing given inside the CD case shows only Simian Mobile Disco tracks, except for Ladyflash which was originally composed by the Go!
 Team and remixed by Simian Mobile Disco for the single release of the track and live purposes.